We've tried to put together the questions our team heard most from those who weren't immediately involved and answer them here.

 Where is it now?

 Currently, the capsule is residing in Building #22 (The Bryant Engineering Center) being assessed for contributions to its successor, Aether II.
 When this is complete, electronic components will be removed and Aether I may make a tour of display cases/tables throughout the district before returning to Building #22 for permanent display.
+(Aether II is MIA.
+Aether III is on display in building 22).

 What was inside?